-WorldCover raises $6M round for emerging markets climate insurance – TechCrunch
+WorldCover raises $6M round for emerging markets’ climate insurance – TechCrunch

 With the round, the startup will look to possibilities to update its platform to offer farming advice to smallholder farmers, in addition to insurance coverage.

 WorldCover investor and EchoVC founder Eghosa Omoigui believes the startup’s insurance offerings can actually help farmers improve yield.
 “Weather-risk drives a lot of decisions with these farmers on what to plant, when to plant, and how much to plant,” he said.
-“With the crop insurance option, the farmer says, ‘Instead of one hector, I can now plant two or three, because I’m covered.”
+“With the crop insurance option, the farmer says, ‘Instead of one hector, I can now plant two or three, because I’m covered.’ ”

-Insurance technologyis another sector in Africa’s tech landscape filling up with venture-backed startups.
-Other insurance startups focusing on agriculture include Accion Venture Lab backed Pula and South Africa based Mobbisurance.
+Insurance technology is another sector in Africa’s tech landscape filling up with venture-backed startups.
+Other insurance startups focusing on agriculture include Accion Venture Lab-backed Pula and South Africa based Mobbisurance.

 With its new round and plans for global expansion, WorldCover joins a growing list of startups that have developed business models in Africa before raising rounds toward entering new markets abroad.

 In 2018, Nigerian payment startup Paga announced plans to move into Asia and Latin America after raising $10 million.
-In 2019, South African tech-transit startup FlexClub partnered with Uber Mexico after a seed-raise.
-And Lagos based fintech startup TeamAPT announced in Q1 it was looking to expand globally after a $5 million Series A round.
+In 2019, South African tech-transit startup FlexClub partnered with Uber Mexico after a seed raise.
+And Lagos-based fintech startup TeamAPT announced in Q1 it was looking to expand globally after a $5 million Series A round.